cockroachdb/docs/v21.2/take-full-and-incremental-backups.md

 > BACKUP INTO LATEST IN '{destination}';
 ~~~

-{{site.data.alerts.callout_info}}
-For an example on how to specify the destination of an incremental backup, see [Incremental backups with explicitly specified destinations](#incremental-backups-with-explicitly-specified-destinations)
+For an example on how to specify the destination of an incremental backup, see [Incremental backups with explicitly specified destinations](#incremental-backups-with-explicitly-specified-destinations).
-{{site.data.alerts.end}}

 If it's ever necessary, you can then use the [`RESTORE`][restore] command to restore your cluster, database(s), and/or table(s).
 Restoring from incremental backups requires previous full and incremental backups.
 To restore from a destination containing the full backup, as well as the appended incremental backups: